A sweet and spicy jalapeno-pineapple-cranberry sauce gives a kick to oven-roasted pork tenderloin.Yield: 6-8 servings

 - Stir together oregano, salt, pepper and chili powder in a small bowl.
 Rub over pork, completely coating both tenderloins with spice mixture.

 - Place tenderloins in a shallow pan.
-Roast uncovered, about 20 to 30 minutes, or until thermometer reaches 155°F to 160°F in thickest portion of tenderloin.
+Roast uncovered, about 20 to 30 minutes, or until thermometer reaches 155 to 160 degrees in thickest portion of tenderloin.

 - Let rest 10 minutes before slicing.

 - While the pork roasts, prepare cranberry sauce.
 In a medium saucepan over high heat, bring cranberries, apple cider and sugar to a boil.